 I know that this is even specified in some regulations, but frankly these days a modular, gas filled double glazed window unit that sits completely flush to the surrounding will not destroy your budget if used wisely.
 If your cleanroom window looks into a non-cleanroom space, then install a single pane flush to the cleanroom side and offset the cost of the double glazed ones.
 If this doesn’t change your opinion of them, then watch how long it takes your cleaning staff to properly clean a single glazed window with a sloping sill, then see how long it takes to clean the equivalent area of wall.
 Then take that time and multiply it by the number of windows you have in your facility and the number of times you clean your facilities every year.
 The operating costs of your cleanroom will stay with you longer than the memory of having to find a little bit more in your new cleanroom budget.

-Even though it is a functional industrial space, it is vital that a cleanroom looks good.
+Appearance is everything: Even though it is a functional industrial space, it is vital that a cleanroom looks good.
 A good looking, well finished cleanroom shows that you are under control.
-It inspires confidence in your auditor rather than inspiring them to gown up and head into your facility with a magnifying glass.
+It inspires confidence in your Auditor, rather than inspiring them to gown up and head into your facility with a magnifying glass.

 7. Bad silicone sealant application

 There are many types of bad silicone sealant application, some worse than others.
 Applying silicone is an art, and watching a true professional seal up a cleanroom is a joy.
-However it is a skill that with guidelines and a bit of patience, any competent tradesman can master.
-Here are some tips:
+However, it is a skill that with guidelines and a bit of patience, any competent tradesman can master.
+Here are some tips for silicone sealant application in a cleanroom design:

 - Only apply silicone in a clean environment – Dirt trapped in silicone will make your cleanroom look dirty forever.
 Make sure that all surfaces have been wiped clean, with no traces of cleaning materials or solvents.
 If you are using a polyurethane sealant, then you will need to keep the room clear for at least 24 hours after application, as it takes a lot longer to form a “skin” than silicone sealant.